 In the early 1970s, Bennett left Columbia Records after the company tried to steer him toward the contemporary rock sound that the Beatles had popularized.
 After Bennett left, he founded his own label called Improv.
 However, during the 1970s, Bennett developed a drug addiction and stopped recording music.

 Tony Bennett as a Simpson

 Tony Bennett sought the help of his two sons after suffering a near-fatal overdose, to help him get back on his feet.
 His oldest son Danny became his manager in the 1980s, and together Danny and Tony worked toward appealing to a younger audience.
 In 1986, Tony resigned to Columbia Records and released his first studio album, titled The Art of Excellence, in nearly ten years.

 In the ’90s, Danny regularly booked his father to appear on late-night television talk shows, including Letterman and Leno.
 He was also the first person to guest star as themselves on The Simpsons.
 In 1994, Tony Bennett delivered a performance on MTV Unplugged, which earned Bennett a Grammy in 1995 for Best Traditional Pop Vocal Performance and Album of the Year.

 Famous singing partners

-Tony Bennett has shared the stage with several famous acts during his illustrious career.
-Most recently, he appeared on stage with Lady Gaga, but he has also shared the stage with Amy Winehouse, Aretha Franklin, Judy Garland, Frank Sinatra, Paul McCartney, Celine Dion, and Barbra Streisand, just to name a few.
+Tony Bennett shared the stage with several famous acts during his illustrious career.
+Most recently, he appeared on stage with Lady Gaga, but he also shared the stage with Amy Winehouse, Aretha Franklin, Judy Garland, Frank Sinatra, Paul McCartney, Celine Dion, and Barbra Streisand, just to name a few.
 Winehouse and Bennett received a Grammy for pop performance by a duo or group for a duet following Winehouse’s death in June 2011.
-While he was accepting the award, Bennett invited the late singer’s parents onstage to say a few words on their daughter’s behalf.
+While he accepted the award, Bennett invited the late singer’s parents onstage to say a few words on their daughter’s behalf.